Disclaimer:

 Before you cash in your policy, you might have questions about how the IRS will tax your proceeds.
-Life settlement brokers are a great resource for this but don’t think of them as tax experts.
+Life settlement brokers are a great resource for this but don’t think of us as tax experts.

 This is because every life insurance policy is different.
 Every taxpayer’s situation is different.